Aussie Broadband has quietly increased its NBN plan evening speeds, making it one the fastest providers around for most speed tiers.

-If you’d prefer to avoid timed promos and get an NBN plan you can just set and forget, MATE is your cheapest option at $79 per month.
-You can save another $10 per month by bundling with a MATE SIM-only plan (powered by the Telstra network).
-These start at $20 per month with 5GB.
+When you avoid timed promos, MATE is your cheapest option at a flat $79 per month.
+You can also save a further $10 per month by bundling a MATE Telstra-powered SIM-only plan onto your account.
+These start at $20 per month with 5GB, but the $25 per month plan with 18GB is a much better buy.
 MATE reports typical evening speeds of 83Mbps.

 Alex Choros is Managing Editor at WhistleOut, Australia’s phone and internet comparison website.